Japan7/nanak8s/ansible/README.md

 Innernet has to be set up for garage to work.

-You can set the GARAGE_DATA_DIR to the directory where you want the data to be stored on the server.
+You can set `GARAGE_DATA_DIR` to the directory where you want the data to be stored on the server.

 ```sh